 Costume designed & created by Sophie Donaldson

-The group piece is a larger-scale version of the duet, originally created with 15 members of Hull’s communities for Freedom Festival 2018.
-The idea was to create a visually striking piece with vibrant coloured costumes, more accessible for a family audience than the duet but with the underpinning theme of being ‘unseen’.
+Unseen Beings was originally created with 15 members of Hull’s communities for Freedom Festival 2018.
 Ideas of togetherness, community, individuality and a sense of freedom inform the piece, with creative tasks allowing participants’ interpretations of being unseen to feed into the work.
 The diverse Freedom Festival cast ranged from those with no previous dance experience to budding professionals, and an age range from 17-60, as well as people who would not otherwise be able to perform in public and were enabled to by the costume.
-It has since been delivered with another group of participants and performed at SLAP Festival York.
-The group project can be delivered with a wide range of groups and is open for commissions.
+It has since been delivered with another group of participants and performed at SLAP Festival York (2019).

 Prior to forming as a company, Tamar and Jo collaborated on numerous projects with other Hull based artists.
 Two of these collaborators are photographer and visual artist Anna Bean, and electronic musician Phill Wilson aka MyOneManBand, who they continue to work with on a regular basis.
 They created short performative works for various events in Hull; experimenting with relationships between dance and costume, video projection, live music and spoken word.